FirelightWP/easy-fancybox/readme.txt

 1. Show ImageBrowser: unchecked
 1. Add hidden images: checked

-**C.** Optional: install [Custom CSS](http://wordpress.org/extend/plugins/safecss/) and add a new CSS rule to hide the page browsing links below the gallery thumbnail:
+**C.** Optional: install [Custom CSS](http://wordpress.org/extend/plugins/safecss/) and add a new CSS rule on the new Appearance > Edit CSS admin page to hide the page browsing links below the gallery thumbnail:
 `
 .ngg-navigation {
 display:none;